Skip to content

 Three-layer test pyramid that gates every change against business logic, build artifacts, and real-runtime behavior.

-backlex ships to four runtimes from one source tree (Bun, Cloudflare Workers, Vercel Functions, Netlify Functions).
-To keep that promise honest, the test setup runs at three layers, each catching what the layer above can’t see.
+backlex builds the same source tree into bundles for every deploy target — Bun and Node self-host, Cloudflare Workers, Vercel, Netlify, and the serverless clouds (see Deployment).
+The build:targets CI gate compiles the Workers / Vercel / Netlify / Node bundles on every run.
+To keep that multi-runtime promise honest, the test setup runs at three layers, each catching what the layer above can’t see.

 ┌─────────────────────────────────────────────────────────────┐